Flaviajg97/Flaviajg97/README.md

 - 👋 Hi, I’m @Flaviajg97
-- 👀 I’m interested in aprender novas skills
+- 👀 I’m interested in
-- 🌱 I’m currently learning python
+- 🌱 I’m currently learning
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me